 - And payment will be within 30 days of my invoice, yes?

-The Creators' Copyright Coalition Commission/Confirmation of Sale form (available from the Freelance Office and www.londonfreelance.org/forms) lists a range of rights you might license to a client.
+The Confirmation of Commission form (available at www.londonfreelance.org/forms) lists a range of rights you might license to a client.
 Ticking the appropriate boxes on the form will make it clear to you and your client just what you have agreed.

 This guide suggests minimum rates for a range of skills used throughout the media industry.
-Examples of rates actually paid are reported in the "Rate for the Job" section of the Freelance and on this London Freelance Branch website at www.londonfreelance.org.uk/rates.
-But beware - some rates reported there are lower than the NUJ or members consider acceptable - pay attention to the "XXX" tags.
+Examples of rates actually paid are reported in the "Rate for the Job" section of the Freelance and on this London Freelance Branch website at www.londonfreelance.org/rates.
+But beware - some rates reported there are lower than the NUJ or members consider acceptable: do pay attention to the "XXX" tags.
 Some, too, were achieved by a "name" and/or an able negotiator.

 Union freelance agreements

 The NUJ has some agreements with media companies on minimum rates for freelances.
-More are likely to be negotiated, eventually, following successful ballots for staff-side union recognition.
-The union's Freelance Industrial Council has drawn up model claims for a range of media.
+In the after-coronavirus time, the union's Freelance Industrial Council will revise model claims for a range of media.
 Where there is an NUJ agreement, do not accept less than any minimum it sets out - but negotiate more if you can.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to email@example.com please.
 You may find the glossary helpful.